 Chang Mai is becoming a hub for digital nomads and seems to be the most popular option for those coming into the country.
 At only 1.6 million, the hustle and bustle is a little tamer for foreigners than Bangkok, and escaping to the mountains is a nice option for those who need a little time out.

 Renting office space for scaling a startup is just as affordable as housing rentals.
 For those still in the incubation stage, co-working spaces and cafes with fast internet have facilitated easy and cheap options for working, networking, and communicating with the rest of the world from a laptop.
 Scaling can be done a lot faster, and test products have a captive audience in such an open, inquisitive nation of with such a massive population.

-While Thailand offers affordable living and working conditions for bootstrapping start-ups, outside funding is driving the momentum of the Thai startup culture.
+While Thailand offers affordable living and working conditions for bootstrapping startups, outside funding is driving the momentum of the Thai startup culture.
 In 2015, there were 2 major crowdfunding companies set up, five Venture Capital firms based in Thailand, and six large foreign Venture Capital firms investing in business in Thailand.
-And there were five large incubators and accelerators—enabling those who receive funds to accelerate and take off faster—based in Thailand with more coming on board all the time.
+Also there were five large incubators and accelerators—enabling those who receive funds to accelerate and take off faster—based in Thailand, with more coming on board all the time.

 Steady flow of professionals

-The entrepreneur community feeds on itself and with the ideal setting of cheap living, openness to outsiders and great weather, Thailand has seen a steadily increasing flow of digital nomads and highly qualified professionals flowing through the country as a regular occurrence.
+The entrepreneur community feeds on itself, and with the ideal setting of cheap living, openness to outsiders, and great weather, Thailand has seen a steadily increasing flow of digital nomads and highly qualified professionals into the country as a regular occurrence.
 Business travelers and digital nomads (of recent years) have brought a broad variety of skills and business ideas into a country that has been ripe for growth.